-2.2.3 Option 3: Amend the FEP to establish SDC for Kona crab in the Main Hawaiian Islands derived from exploring management of other fisheries for this species
+2.2.3 Option 3: Amend the FEP to establish SDC for Kona crab in the Main Hawaiian Islands based on management provisions of crab fisheries outside the Western Pacific region

 Though Kona crab is well-known in the Pacific Islands as a Hawaiian delicacy, there are other domestic and international fisheries for this species and other species of crab whose management could inform SDC to be established for the MHI Kona crab fishery.
 The establishing of any of these SDC for the Hawaii Archipelago FEP would bring the FEP into compliance with the National Standard 1 guidelines under the Magnuson-Stevens Act.
 Implementing the SDC under any of these sub-options, or comparable SDC, would not directly impact fishery operations, but rather the action would revise the metrics by which the MHI Kona crab stock are evaluated using the best available data during stock assessments conducted by the PIFSC-SAP.
 Under this option, NMFS could not use the benchmark stock assessment (Kapur et al. 2019) to determine stock status, and thus, the status of Kona crab would remain "unknown" in the NMFS FSSI until the next stock assessment is completed.
 Further, the subsequent stock assessment conducted by PIFSC-SAP would need to be a benchmark in order to utilize any of the proposed SDC, as a stock assessment update would be constrained by the SDC used in the previous assessment.